Coronavirus (COVID-19) and Drift Limits

 Thanks to every single one of our customers who has fought hard against the virus,

-held on tight with us and continued to support us through the 1st and 2nd lockdowns.
-Now we’re on the 3rd.
+held on tight with us and continued to support us through the 1st, 2nd and 3rd lockdowns.

-We have contacted all affected customers by email.
+We have contacted all previously postponed customers by email.